rmcanany/SolidEdgeHousekeeper/README.md

 Enable/disable a printer using the checkbox next to its name.
 If you need to print only certain sizes of drawings, you can disable `Printer1` and enable `Printer2` with the desired sheet sizes set.

 This command may not work with PDF printers.
 Try the Save As PDF command instead.

-#### Save As
-Same as the Assembly command of the same name, except as follows.

-Optionally includes a watermark image on the output.
-For the watermark, set X/W and Y/H to position the image, and Scale to change its size.
-The X/W and Y/H values are fractions of the sheet's width and height, respectively.
-So, (`0,0`) means lower left, (`0.5,0.5`) means centered, etc. Note some file formats may not support bitmap output.

-The option `Use subdirectory formula` can use an Index Reference designator to select a model file contained in the draft file.
-This is similar to Property Text in a Callout, for example, `%{System.Material|R1}`.
-To refer to properties of the draft file itself, do not specify a designator, for example, `%{Custom.Last Revision Date}`.

-When creating PDF files, there are two options, `PDF` and `PDF per Sheet`.
-The first saves all sheets to one file.
-The second saves each sheet to a separate file, called `<Filename>-<Sheetname>.pdf`.
-You can optionally suppress the `Sheetname` suffixon file with only one sheet.
-Set the option on the **Configuration Tab -- Open/Save Page**.To save sheets to separate `dxf` or `dwg` files, refer to the Save As Options in Solid Edge.

 ## CODE ORGANIZATION